It’s been so long since that last day we talked and you’re on my heart today. I miss you, Dad!

-Remember, years before, Dad—the night a distraught friend of yours named “Bill” had gone home drunk one night, and threatened to kill himself.
-His wife called you to “Come help,” and for some reason you took all our family there with you.
+Remember, THAT night, Dad?
+The night a distraught friend of yours named “Bill” had gone home drunk one night, and threatened to kill himself.
+His wife called you to “come help,” and for some reason you took all our family there with you.
 I was only seven then, and we were all traumatized when Bill shot himself right in front of us.
 I wondered, would you do that, too, on one of those Friday nights?

 Those were scary times for us.
 Sad times, when we also learned about shame!
 Children of alcoholics suffer lasting pain.
 But, surely you knew that, Dad, being the victim of an alcoholic step-father when you were a small boy.